dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

+Additionally, we'll perform two simplifications:

+           [A]a[B]a => [A B]a       (apply composes)
+             [A]a d => d A          (tail call optimization)

 Words rewrite to their evaluated definitions.
-However, words do not rewrite unless doing so leads to additional rewrites of primitives or annotations - a result other than trivial inlining of the word's evaluated definition.
-This constraint can be called 'lazy linking', and it supports various performance and aesthetic goals.
+However, words do not rewrite unless doing so leads a result other than a trivial inlining of the word's evaluated definition.
+This constraint is called lazy linking, and it supports various performance and aesthetic goals.
 An undefined word represents an unknown and does not evaluate further.

 Awelon's evaluation strategy is simple: